 Who am I ?

 We cannot separate the signals we send out and our own emotional and physical identity.
 This is, to a high degree, even true when we write something, and it is probably also true when we try to deceive.
-At the same time whenever we use language we are also experimenting how far "self" is getting across to others, and we are adapting this "self" to circumstances.
+At the same time, whenever we use language we are also experimenting how far "self" is getting across to others, and we are adapting this "self" to circumstances.
 All encounters with the outside world, and especially encounters using language, thus force "self" to become self-aware.
 Who am I?
-Am I fit for tackling - or do I altogether want to tackle - the tasks of that go with encounter and communication?
-Learning Japanese demands that we are aware of how the other side is, and how we ourselves are, defining "self".
+Am I fit for tackling - or do I altogether want to tackle - the tasks brought about by encounter and communication?
+Learning Japanese demands that we are aware of how we are defining "self", and how the other side is defining "self".

 Tying people into Circles - Communicative Strategies (2010)